cmu-phil/tetrad-manual-rtd/docs/search-algorithms.md

 - **BOSS** — order-based; often finds sharper orientations
 - **PC / PC-Max** — constraint-based; explicitly tuned by α

-> GRaSP can provide complementary insight, but is not a first-line method.
+> GRaSP can provide complementary insight to BOSS, though it is not as scalable.

 ---